gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 She looks down at her black and silver dress and matching sandals.
 "What's wrong with how I look?"

 "Nothing, nothing," I say hastily.
-"It's just---people will notice.
+"It's just—people will notice.
 Especially this time of night." *And make assumptions,* I don't add aloud.

 "Oh.
 I'm sorry.
 It's the plainest I have."